Setting up Simulation Factory on NCAR Cheyenne¶

 You should however not create such a file from scratch, instead start by copying a "similar" files from a "similar" system.
 Typically you want to check that the queueing system is the same and also things like Cray/non-Cray system.
 It is also advisable to copy the machine ini file from an active, in use system and not a long-dead system ones.

 Since Cheyenne uses the PBS queuing system (typically documented in the doc section on how to submit jobs, I want to use similar system.
 How to find this template system is not straightforward.
 Ideally you are familiar with the one to copy from already.
-If you know (e.g. from inspecting the sample batch job scripts provided in the documentation) what the comment leader (SBATCH
+If you know (e.g. from inspecting the sample batch job scripts provided in the documentation) what the comment leader (SBATCH, PBS, etc.) is then you can use that to find candidates in the submitscripts.

-is the comment leader and using
+In my case, PBS is the comment leader and using

 > grep -l PBS simfactory/mdb/submitscripts/*.sub

-which returns all run scripts containing PBS
+which returns all run scripts containing PBS:

 simfactory/mdb/submitscripts/bluewaters.sub